 - How much liquid goes in a pressure cooker?

-- Do you always have to add water to a pressure cooker?
+- Do you always have to add water to an Instant Pot?

 These might sound like pretty simple questions, but unless you’ve used a pressure cooker before it’s it's not uncommon to wonder to yourself!

 Cooking with liquid is the most fundamental aspect of making food inside electric and stovetop pressure cookers.
 For the majority of cases, this’ll be water, but you may be using pre-prepared broth, stock, or other cooking liquids depending on what you’re making.

 - Does the Instant Pot Need Water Every Time?

 - How much liquid do you have to add to the Instant Pot?

 - How much water should I add to the Instant Pot?